-Select the needed action from the Work mode drop-down list to configure the WMM function:
+Select the needed action from the drop-down list in the Work mode section to configure the WMM function.

-- Auto: The settings of the WMM function are configured automatically (the value is specified by default). - Manual: The settings of the WMM function are configured manually.
+- Auto: the settings of the WMM function are configured automatically (the value is specified by default). - Manual: the settings of the WMM function are configured manually.
 When this value is selected, the Access Point and Station sections are displayed on the page.

-Figure 109.
+Figure 106.
 The page for configuring the WMM function.